Stocks in the news (advanc, icn, inet, thai, true) 05.02.26

 Comment: What’s the confusion?
 GULF wants ADVANC to continue leveraging up to pay out great cash divvy’s.
 Telenor did it with DTAC – there’s nothing complicated here…

-Advanced Info Service Public Company Limited is Thailand’s leading telecommunications operator, providing mobile services, fixed broadband, and a range of digital services to consumer and enterprise customers nationwide.
+Advanced Info Service Public Company Limited is Thailand’s leading mobile and fixed broadband operator, providing mobile voice and data, high-speed home internet, and digital services to consumer and enterprise customers nationwide under the AIS brand.

 ICN: Earnings visibility remains upbeat, supported by a THB 2.6bn backlog pending recognition.
 A THB 1bn IT equipment leasing contract for a government agency is set to start contributing from 2Q, alongside plans to bid for EPC network solutions for data centers amid ongoing infrastructure expansion.